Which trading format should I use?

-We recently published a free guide for those interim managers, consultants, contractors and other independent professionals working in the public sector.
+We recently published a free guide in association with Competex Ltd for interim managers, consultants, contractors and other independent professionals working in the public sector.
 If you are working, or considering working in the public sector, this is essential reading to understand the pitfalls of contracting in the public sector and how to avoid them.
 Download the guide here.

 Working in the charity/not-for-profit sector

 The ‘Off-Payroll Working’ rules also apply to certain organisations in the charity/not-for-profit sector, as well as to the public sector.
 If your end-client is subject to the Freedom of Information Act (2000), these rules will apply and we recommend you download the guide.